 “Cincinnati has been overwhelmed by the opioid epidemic, with thousands of residents forced to wait weeks to receive addiction treatment,” said Anthony Belott, Chief Development Officer of CleanSlate.
 “Patients in Cincinnati deserve sufficient high-quality treatment options to quickly pursue recovery.
 CleanSlate is eager to be there for the people of this great city the minute they’re ready for help.”

 Removing barriers to connect directly with patients

-Hamilton County, where Cincinnati sits, ranks second out of 88 counties for overdose fatalities in the state, and over the past five years the county has experienced a 1000% increase in fatalities from synthetic opioids.
-In January of this year, Hamilton County was wracked by ten overdoses in less than 24 hours.
+Hamilton County ranks second out of 88 counties for overdose fatalities in the state, and over the past five years has experienced a 1,000% increase in fatalities from synthetic opioids.
+In January 2019, Hamilton County was wracked by 10 overdoses in less than 24 hours.

-“Wait times can equal death for patients, and we have heard about patients in this area waiting as long as six weeks or 60 days to see a provider,” said Joan Erwin, CleanSlate’s Senior Vice President of Business Development.
+“Wait times can equal death for patients, and we’ve heard about patients in this area waiting as long as six weeks or 60 days to see a provider,” said Joan Erwin, CleanSlate’s Senior Vice President of Business Development.
 “Less than half the people in Cincinnati who suffer from addiction are in treatment.
-With this many options in the city, that tells us there’s a problem with accessing services.
+With this many options in the city, that tells us there is a problem with accessing services.
 It’s a challenge that CleanSlate is determined to overcome.”

-To make an appointment at CleanSlate's Cincinnati center, please call 513-250-4242, or walk into our center at 10475 Reading Road, Suite 206.
-To find out more details about this center, click here.
+To make an appointment at CleanSlate's West Cincinnati addiction treatment center, please call 513-250-4242 or walk into our center at 10475 Reading Road, Suite 206.
+For CleanSlate West Cincinnati, call 833-505-HOPE or visit 3654 Werk Road.
+To find out more about CleanSlate’s Ohio centers, click here.